gitlabhq/gitlabhq/doc/development/fe_guide/style_guide_js.md

       export default class MyClass { /* ... */ }
     ```

-1. Side effects are forbidden in any script which contains exports
+1. Side effects are forbidden in any script which contains export

     ```javascript
       // bad
       export default class MyClass { /* ... */ }